nh916/pure-js-timer/README.md

 **converts seconds to minutes.
 For example 65 seconds to 1:05**

 ## ```pause(point_to_pause);```
-**takes a second time where the developer wants the timer to pause on.**
+**takes a second time, where the developer wants the timer to pause on.**

 ## ```stopAndClear();```
 **It takes nothing and whenever it is called it stops the timer and erases the timer from screen by replacing inside of the div with empty string ""**

-Everything here can be found under demoScrip_imported.html for how the functional-timer can be used demo.html shows the entire js code in the html file and its use finctionalTimer is the full JS file
+Everything here can be found under demoScrip_imported.html for how the pure-js-timer can be used.

+demo.html shows the entire js code in the html file and its use finctionalTimer is the full JS file